nextflow-io/nextflow/docs/process.md

 ## group

-:::{note}
-This feature requires Nextflow version `23.05.0-edge` or later.
+:::{versionadded} 23.07.0-edge
 :::

-:::{warning}
-This feature is experimental and may change in a future release.
+:::{warning} *Experimental: may change in a future release.*
 :::

 The `group` directive allows you to execute tasks in groups.
 A *task group* is a collection of tasks (with the same resource requirements) that runs each task sequentially on the same node.
-For processes that generate many short-running tasks, task grouping can greatly reduce the overhead of setting up and tearing down VMs (in the cloud) or waiting in a scheduler queue (for grid exceutors).
+For processes that generate many short-running tasks, task grouping can greatly reduce the overhead of setting up and tearing down VMs (in the cloud) or waiting in a scheduler queue (for grid executors).

 It should be specified with a given group size.
 For example: